 This Week @ MHS

-Finally, on Saturday, 5 April, come by at 10:00AM for The History and Collections of the MHS, a 90-minute tour of the Society's public rooms led by a docent or MHS staff member and touching on the history of the Society, and the art and architecture of building at 1154 Boylston Street.
+On Saturday, 9 August, come by at 10:00AM for a free tour.
+The History and Collections of the MHS is a 90 minute, docent-led tour that explores all of the public spaces in the Society's Boylston St. home and touches on the history, collections, art, and architecture of the MHS.
 The tour is free and open to the public.
 No reservation is required for individuals or small groups.
 Parties of 8 or more should contact the MHS prior to attending a tour.
-For more information, please contact Curator of Art Anne Bentley at 617-646-0508 or email@example.com.
+For more information please contact Curator of Art Anne Bentley at 617-646-0508 or email@example.com.

 This Week @ MHS